Vanessa Kingori

-Vanessa Kingori is a multi-award-winning businesswoman with over 20 years of experience in the media and creative industries.
-She now serves as Google's Managing Director of Technology, Media, and Telecoms.

-Kingori has a track record of "firsts" throughout her career.
-In 2017, she made history as British Vogues first female Publishing Director in over 100 years and Condé Nast Britain's first Black Publisher.
-She also held roles at GQ and British Vogue.
-Her appointment at Google makes her the most senior Black leader in Google's European business.
+Vanessa Kingori is a Kenyan-born British businesswoman in the media and creative industries, notably known as British Vogue’s first female Publishing Director in over 100 years and Condé Nast Britain’s first black publisher.
+She later became one of Google’s most senior black leaders in Europe upon her appointment as Managing Director of Technology, Media and Telecommunications for the UK & Ireland.
+She has also received both an MBE and an OBE for her services to the British media industry and was named the Powerlist’s Most Influential Black Executive in 2023.

-Kingori has appeared as speaker on purpose in business, revenue diversification, change management, and career pivots at events such as the World Economic Forum in Davos, Cannes Lion and for FTSE 100 and Fortune 500 companies.

-She received both an OBE and an MBE for her services to British Media and was named Powerlist's most influential Black executive in 2023.

-Kingori has served on various boards as a Non-Executive Director/Trustee, including the University of the Arts and the Royal Opera House and Ballet.

 Life

-Kingori was born in Kenya, initially educated on the Caribbean island of Saint Kitts, before moving permanently to London to complete her education.
+Kingori was born in Kenya and initially educated on the Caribbean island of Saint Kitts before moving permanently to London to complete her education.
 She went to Royal Holloway College of the University of London.
 She worked on the London Evening Standard and then at Esquire before her tenure at Condé Nast.

 In March 2015, she was appointed publisher of British GQ across all platforms.
 2016 marked her first year as publisher and GQs most successful year of the last decade.
 GQ won several digital commercial awards in her tenure.

 In September 2017, she was appointed publishing director of all British Vogue platforms - the first female publishing director in its over 100-year history.
 She is the first person of colour in the role and Condé Nast UK's youngest serving Publishing Director.
 Kingori began her role as Publishing Director of British Vogue in January 2018.